-Attached is a copy of the Findings of Fact and Conclusions of Law on your stepson's hearing held May 9, 2012.
-The hearing request was based on the Department of Health and Human Resources' decision to deny his application for benefits and services associated with the Medicaid I/DD Waiver Program.
+Attached is a copy of the Findings of Fact and Conclusions of Law on your son's hearing held June 6, 2012.
+The hearing request was based on the Department of Health and Human Resources' decision to deny his application for benefits and services associated with the Medicaid I/DD Waiver program.